AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/starter-permission-controls.md

 ---
 # Configure permission controls for Collaboration Starter onboarding

-After setting up administrator and user access to Adobe Experience Platform products, you need to assign yourself roles with the proper permissions for Real-Time CDP Collaboration.
+After setting up administrator and user access to the Adobe Experience Platform products, you need to assign yourself roles with the proper permissions for Real-Time CDP Collaboration.
 This guide explains how to add the right roles to your account through the Experience Cloud Permissions interface, so you can access and manage user access to Collaboration features.

 For details about standard roles and available permissions included in the Collaboration resource, see [how to manage roles guide](../permissions/manage-roles.md).